samlerch/notes-and-demos/Interview-Prep/InterviewQuestions.md

 # Java

 - What is Java?
     * Java is a strongly, statically typed high level OOP language.
-It is platform indpedent.
+It is platform indpendent.

 - What is an object, and a class?
     * An object is a virtualization of a real life object.
 A class is the blueprint to build that.
 Classes can have methods, fields, constructors, and other classes inside of them.